Comprehensive Geriatric Assessment Case Studies in Asia

 Kure City Community-Based CGA Pilot Study

-Kure City, Japan
+Kure City, Hiroshima, Japan

 Community-Based

-2016-2017
+Fiscal Year 2016-2017

-101 elderly participants
+101 frail elderly participants from Kihon Check List screening

 Challenge

 High-risk frail older adults in the community required targeted interventions to prevent deterioration and reduce long-term care dependency.
+Need to connect isolated elderly with appropriate services.

 Solution